-STRUCTURE OBJECTIVES ACTIVITIES PERFORMANCE MEASURES TARGET 2009/10 The Council is the 100 percent shareholder in this company and appoints all of the directors.
-As at 1 January 2009, they are Michael Cashin (Chair), David Kernohan, Mark Petersen, Robert Gray, Councillor Ray Ahipene-Mercer.
-The Chief Executive is lan Pike.
-Wellington Waterfront Limited acts as the implementation manager for the waterfront development area.
-This means ensuring that the waterfront area is recognised locally and internationally for its design, is attractive, caters for a wide range of activities, is readily accessible to all people, and is both safe and perceived to be safe.
-Wellington Waterfront Limited also acts to protect significant heritage buildings on the waterfront, and makes sure that activities on the waterfront are integrated with those on the harbour.
-The company: Implements the waterfront development project Acts as adviser to the Waterfront Development Subcommittee (WDSC) Owns and manages the marina Manages day to day operations on the waterfront, including cleaning, security and maintenance Negotiates and manages contracts for the design and construction of the waterfront's public spaces Negotiates and manages contracts and leases for all building development sites, and the refurbishment and re-use of existing buildings.
-Percentage of residents visiting the waterfront Percentage of residents satisfied with the waterfront Project timeliness, number of milestones achieved on time Capital expenditure.
-95%90%75%\$3.428m
+The Council is the 100 Wellington Waterfront Limited acts as the The company: percent shareholder in this company and appoints all of the directors.
+As at 1 January 2009, they are Michael Cashin (Chair), David Kernohan, Mark Petersen, Robert Gray, Councillor Ray Ahipene-Mercer The Chief Executive is lan Pike.
+Manages day to day operations on the waterfront are integrated with those on the harbour.
+Implements the waterfront development project Acts as adviser to the Waterfront Development Subcommittee (WDSC) Owns and manages the marina Development Subcommittee (WDSC) Manages day to day operations on the waterfront, including cleaning, security and maintenance Manages day to day operations on the waterfront, including cleaning, security and maintenance Manages day to day operations on the waterfront integrated with those on the harbour.
+Manages day to day operations on the waterfront, including cleaning, security and maintenance Manages day to day operations on the waterfront integrated with those on the harbour.
+Manages day to day operations on the waterfront integrated with those on the harbour.
+Manages day to day operations on the waterfront integrated with those on the harbour.
+Manages day to day operations on the waterfront of the waterfront's public spaces Negoliates and manages contracts for the design and construction of the waterfront's public spaces Negoliates and manages contracts and leases for all building development sites, and the refurbishment and re-use of existing buildings.